Nexmo/nexmo-developer/_tutorials/en/voice-api/add-receive-call-route-stream-audio.md

 # Add a Receive Call Route

-We will now provide an [answer webhook](/voice/voice-api/webhook-reference#answer-webhook) so that when we receive an inbound call on our virtual number, the Vonage API platform will notify us on that webhook via an HTTP request.
+You will now provide an [answer webhook](/voice/voice-api/webhook-reference#answer-webhook) so that when you receive an inbound call on your virtual number, the Vonage API platform will notify us on that webhook via an HTTP request.

 The webhook will return an [NCCO](/voice/voice-api/ncco-reference) to Vonage containing a single `stream` action, which will play the audio from the file located at the `STREAM_URL` into the call.

-For testing purposes we will use the URL: `https://raw.githubusercontent.com/nexmo-community/ncco-examples/gh-pages/assets/welcome_to_nexmo.mp3`
+For testing purposes you will use the URL: `https://raw.githubusercontent.com/nexmo-community/ncco-examples/gh-pages/assets/welcome_to_nexmo.mp3`

 Add the following code to the `VoiceController` class